Shams Aalam: Athletic career

-Aalam Shaikh was interested in karate and participated in state and national karate events before 2010.
+Aalam was interested in karate and participated in state and national karate events before 2010.
 After his surgery, he started to train as a swimmer.
 He won a total of 15 medals at the 12th to 17th Indian National Para Swimming Championship, and was selected for the Indian contingent for the 2018 Asian Para Games to participate at the S5 category for 50M and 100M Butterfly and Freestyle and various other categories.
 Aalam won Bronze at the 2016 Can-Am Para Swimming Championships held in Gatineau, Quebec in the men's 100m Breaststroke SB4 category.